influxdata/docs-v2/content/influxdb/clustered/install/auth.md

 To download a list of user OIDs:

 1. In the **Microsoft Azure Portal**, select **Users** in the left navigation.
-2. Select users you want OIDs for.
+2. Select users you want OIDs for and click **Download Users**.

-3. Click the **Download Users**
-4. Open the downloaded CSV file.
-User OIDs are in the `id` column.
+In the downloaded CSV file, user OIDs are provided in the `id` column.

 ### Register a new application with device code flow enabled